willdurand-edu/php-slides/src/05_dependency_management_in_php.md

 the dependent libraries your project needs and it will install them in your project for you.

-A lot of PHP libraries are compatible with Composer and listed on [Packagist ](http://packagist.org/), the official repository for Composer-compatible PHP libraries.
+A lot of PHP libraries are compatible with Composer and listed on [Packagist](http://packagist.org/), the official repository for Composer-compatible PHP libraries.

     !bash
     $ curl -s https://getcomposer.org/installer | php

 This will download `composer.phar` (a PHP binary archive).

-> Read more about Composer:
+> Read more about **Composer**:
 [http://getcomposer.org/doc/00-intro.md](http://getcomposer.org/doc/00-intro.md).

 ---